rust-lang/rust/text/0000-unnamed-fields.md

 give a name to those unnamed fields, and accesses would have to include the intermediate name.

+Rather than introducing unnamed fields, we could introduce a mechanism to define field aliases for a type, such that for `struct S`, `s.b` desugars to `s.b_or_c.b`.
+However, such a mechanism does not seem any simpler than unnamed fields, and would not align as well with the potential future introduction of full anonymous structure types.
+Furthermore, such a mechanism would need to allow hiding the underlying paths for portability; for example, the `siginfo_t` type on POSIX platforms allows portable access to certain named fields, but different platforms overlap those fields differently.
+Finally, such a mechanism would make it harder to create bindings for this common pattern in C interfaces.

 Several alternative syntaxes could exist to designate the equivalent of `struct` and `union`.
 Such syntaxes would declare the same underlying types.
 However, inventing a novel syntax for this mechanism would make it less